BMW iX3: Equipment and technology

 The BMW iX3 is the first vehicle in BMW's lineup to feature the Panoramic iDrive system, running on iDrive X. It features a "Panoramic Vision display" - a 43.3-inch side-to-side darkened area recessed within the hood where information is projected on.
 Users can customize the widgets and information that are featured in the panoramic vision display, such as the vehicle speed and the state of charge.
 This can also be supplemented by an optional 3D heads-up display that is projected above the panoramic display.
-A new 17.9-inch central display remains in the center of the dashboard, with a new shape slanted towards towards the driver.
+A new 17.9-inch central display remains in the center of the dashboard, with a new shape slanted towards the driver.